It's easy, affordable and lots of fun trying new and creative dishes.

 When eating out, try to find vegan or vegetarian restaurants.
 The Happy Cow website is great for this.
 Most non-vegetarian restaurants now have vegan options, or can make a vegan meal, just ask.

 If occasionally you want something less healthy than WFPB, that's fine, just make sure it's cruelty free.
 There are vegan options for almost everything like chocolate, ice-cream, cakes, cheese and meat.

 Making the transition to a vegan diet can be easier if done gradually.
 Perhaps start with one vegan meal a day for a week, and then two for another week and then go vegan WFPB for a month.
 By then, you'll probably have experienced some benefits including clearer skin, weight loss, easier bowel movements, having more energy and generally feeling healthier.
 As your taste palette shifts to the new foods and flavours, you'll start to crave these healthier options.

 There may be times when you occasionally slip up, and that's ok, accident or otherwise.
 The main thing is that you're aware, you're trying your best, and your general intentions are good.

 You don't have to discard or replace any of your current leather, wool, down, silk or other animal product items.
 Just purchase non-animal alternatives in future.
 The same applies for any of your current animal tested products, just purchase vegan cruelty free in future.

 On top of feeling healthier, you will start to feel good about your ethical choices too.
 This can be the most rewarding benefit of veganism, as your new awareness empowers you to make decisions inline with your values.
 You have joined a growing, global movement, with millions of others who are changing the world, and you can be proud to be standing on the right side of history.

-These two web films (35 and 47 minutes) by Plant Based News highlight the major cultural and commercial developments of the global vegan movement in 2016 and 2017.
+These three web films (35, 47 and 58 minutes) by Plant Based News highlight the major cultural and commercial developments of the global vegan movement from 2016 to 2018.